vladiim/mehakovic/_posts/services/2014-01-01-market-analysis.md

 ---
 layout: post
 title: Market analysis
-permalink: /services/market-analysis/
+category: services
 tags: [services, research, context]
+overview: Market analysis enables us to understand your business within the broader scope of the market within which it operates.
+Within the analysis we review your business' market dynamics an identify broader macro-trends that can be exploited by yourself, competitors or up starts.
 ---

-## Overview

-{{ page.title }} enables us to understand your business within the broader scope of the market within which it operates.
-Within the analysis we review your business' market dynamics an identify broader macro-trends that can be exploited by yourself, competitors or up starts.

-***

 ## The purpose